Overlapping communication and computation by using a hybrid MPI/SMPSs approach

 All rights reserved.
 This work is protected by the corresponding intellectual and industrial property rights.
 Without prejudice to any existing legal exemptions, reproduction, distribution, public communication or transformation of this work are prohibited without permission of the copyright holder

-Communication overhead is one of the dominant factors affecting performance in high-end computing systems.
+Communication overhead is one of the dominant factors that affect performance in high-performance computing systems.
 To reduce the negative impact of communication, programmers overlap communication and computation by using asynchronous communication primitives.
-This increases code complexity, requiring more development effort and making less readable programs.
-This paper presents the hybrid use of MPI and SMPSs (SMP superscalar, a task-based shared-memory programming model), allowing the programmer to easily introduce the asynchrony necessary to overlap communication and computation.
-We also describe implementation issues in the SMPSs run time that support its efficient interoperation with MPI.
-We demonstrate the hybrid use of MPI/SMPSs with four application kernels (matrix multiply, Jacobi, conjugate gradient and NAS BT) and with the high-performance LINPACK benchmark.
-For the application kernels, the hybrid MPI/SMPSs versions significantly improve the performance of the pure MPI counterparts.
-For LINPACK we get close to the asymptotic performance at relatively small problem sizes and still get significant benefits at large problem sizes.
-In addition, the hybrid MPI/SMPSs approach substantially reduces code complexity and is less sensitive to network bandwidth and operating system noise than the pure MPI versions.
+This increases code complexity, requiring more effort to write parallel code and making less readable code.
+This paper presents the hybrid use of MPI and SMPSs (SMP superscalar), a task-based shared-memory programming model, enhanced with a restart mechanism allowing the programmer to introduce the asynchronism that is necessary to enable the effective communication/computation overlap in a productive way.
+We demonstrate the hybrid use of MPI/SMPSs with the high-performance LINPACK benchmark, which uses the lookahead technique to overlap communication and computation.
+MPI/SMPSs improves the performance of a pure MPI with look-ahead by 7,6% on a 1024 processors machine.
+In addition to better performance, hybrid MPI/SMPSs substantially reduces code complexity, it is less sensitive to network bandwidth and operating system noise, and improves the use of main memory.